selimslab/selimslab.github.io/_NOTES/essais/children/children.md

 tags: psy skills essais top
 ---

+I have no kids yet but get along with them quite well

-Lead by example, children don't listen to words but they pay close attention to actions
+Lead by example, actions matter more to children than words

 [[take-children-seriously]]